Editor’s Note: This blog post was originally published in June 2016 and has been revised to reflect industry updates.

 If the seller receives multiple offers, a bidding war could erupt, whereby buyers are willing to pay over the listed price.

 8. Get a home inspection.

-While most states don’t require an inspection to be performed until after the home is under contract, New York State law stipulates this must occur following an accepted offer.
+While most states don’t require an inspection to be performed until after the home is under contract, New York State law stipulates it must occur following an accepted offer.

 Plan to spend between $300 to $500 for a full inspection.
-While this is an additional cost, it will save extra money and stress in the long run.
-The last thing you want is undiscovered issues such as leaks, flooding, structural damage, and evidence of termites or other wood-destroying insects.
+While this is an additional cost, it will save extra money and reduce later stress.
+You don’t want undiscovered issues such as leaks, flooding, structural damage, and evidence of termites or other wood-destroying insects.
 If certain conditions are present, some lenders could require a completed Wood Destroying Insect Inspection Report.

 Consult with your realtor for reputable inspectors, or check local online review platforms.
 While industry feedback is helpful, you’d be ill-advised to hire a home inspector recommended by the seller.